Car Culture

 High-Revving Naturally Aspirated Performance

-The S2000 launched with Honda's F20C, a 2.0-litre inline-four producing 184 kW (247 hp) at 8,300 rpm.
-That specific output — approximately 123 kW per litre — set a world record for a production naturally aspirated engine at the time of launch.
-A high compression ratio and Honda's VTEC variable valve timing system allow the engine to operate efficiently at lower revs while unlocking its full character above 6,000 rpm, where the power curve sharpens dramatically toward a 9,000 rpm redline.
+The S2000 launched with Honda's F20C, a 2.0-litre inline-four.
+In North American specification the engine produced 240 hp (177 kW) at 8,300 rpm; the Japanese-market version produced 247 hp (184 kW) at the same point on the tachometer.
+Either way, the specific output, approximately 125 hp per litre, set a world record for a naturally aspirated production engine at the time of launch.
+Honda achieved that figure through a high compression ratio and the VTEC variable valve timing system, which allows the engine to operate efficiently at lower revs while unlocking its full character above 6,000 rpm, where the power curve sharpens dramatically toward a 9,000 rpm redline.

 Durability Through Engineering